 Cinnamon Roll Cake Storage

-This cake is best the same day it’s made while it’s warm–this is true with most homemade cinnamon rolls, but especially with this cake, because we’re using biscuits.
+This cake is best enjoyed the same day it’s made, especially while warm.
+Like most homemade cinnamon rolls, this is particularly true with this cake because we’re using biscuits.
 The biscuits will harden and lose flavor the longer the cake sits out.

 Image of a bite of the cake being taken out